palcodes/my-own-website/README.md

 # my-own-website
-A website with a lot of info about me.
+A website with a lot of info about me. <br />
+Trying out .... & React